ibm-cloud-docs/vmwaresolutions/vmonic/iam.md

 Platform management roles enable users to complete tasks on service resources at the platform level.
 For example, assign user access to the service, create or delete service IDs, create instances, and bind instances to applications.

+For the option to use a smaller set of permissions, use the following roles.

+* Reader in place of Viewer or Operator
+* Writer in place of Editor
+* Manager in place of Administrator

 ### Platform management roles for VMware Solutions
 {: #iam-roles-solution}